 Our Commitment to Youth Safety

-Additionally, registered volunteers are required to complete Youth Protection Training (YPT) annually and to adhere to all safety policies and procedures of the BSA.
+Additionally, registered volunteers are required to complete Youth Protection Training (YPT) annually and to adhere to all safety policies and procedures of Scouting America.
 Although this training is valid for two years, Longhorn Council requires all volunteer leaders to have a valid YPT Certificate for the entirety of their registration period (January 1st through December 31st).
 A volunteer's BSA membership will be suspended, and they will be unable to participate in Scouting activities, if their YPT is expired or if it is set to expire on or before December 31st of the current year.

-The BSA has also adopted policies known as Barriers to Abuse for the safety and well-being of its members.
+Scouting America has also adopted policies known as Barriers to Abuse for the safety and well-being of its members.
 These policies primarily protect youth members; however, they also serve to protect adult leaders.
 Registered leaders must follow these guidelines with Scouting youth outside of Scouting activities.

 Scouts First Helpline